salesforce/lwc/docs/architecture/README.md

 # Architecture Diagrams

-The following are a series of flow diagrams describing the internal behavior of Raptor Engine:
+The following are a series of flow diagrams describing the internal behavior of LWC Engine:

 ## Component Creation